nandi-exe/unit2_2024/README.md

 ![systemdiagram](https://github.com/user-attachments/assets/dba28917-4f10-44b0-898e-e894d8960afa)
 Fig.3 Fig. 3 System diagram (HL+) for the proposed system to visualize and analyze temperature and humidity data in our campus.
 Physical variables were measured locally with a network of DHT11/BMP280 sensors on a Raspberry Pi.
 A remote server provides an API for remote monitoring and storage (192.162.6.142) via the ISAK-S network.
 A laptop for remote work is included.

+### How is the data stored and managed?
+The collected data is stored locally in a CSV file for structured access and offline analysis.
+This format allows for easy reading, modification, and integration with data-processing tools.
+To ensure data persistence and accessibility, the CSV data is periodically uploaded to an API server.
+This two-tiered approach balances local storage for quick access with remote storage for backup and broader analysis, providing a reliable and scalable system for managing the collected environmental data.

 ### Record of Tasks
 | Task No | Planned Action                                | Planned Outcome                                                    | Time Estimate | Target Completion Date | Criteria   |